Be a Part of IUC 43!

 The Internationalization and Unicode Conference® (IUC) is the annual conference of the Unicode Consortium where experts and industry leaders gather to map the future of internationalization, ignite new ideas and present the latest in technologies and best practices for creation, management, and testing of global, web, and multilingual software solutions.

-Please submit your proposals for presentations or tutorials by Friday, March 24, 2017.
-Topics can include case studies, best practices, innovative technology, or evolving standards.
+Please submit your proposals for presentations or tutorials by Friday, March 8, 2019.
+Submission types could include case studies, best practices, innovative technology, or evolving standards, to name a few.
+Let your imagination be your only limit!

 - Designing software products, platforms, operating systems, software as a service (SAAS), or programming environments